paypal-examples/docs-examples/standard-integration/client/react/README.md

 3. Starting the development server

     - **Start the server**: Follow the instructions in the server's README to start it.
-Typically, this involves running npm run dev or a similar command in the server directory.
+Typically, this involves running npm run start or a similar command in the server directory.

     - **Start the client**:

         ```bash
-            npm run dev
+            npm run start
         ```

-        This will start the development server, and you should be able to access the Advanced Checkout Page in your browser at `http://localhost:3000` (or the port specfied in the terminal output).
+        This will start the development server, and you should be able to access the Standard Checkout Page in your browser at `http://localhost:3000` (or the port specfied in the terminal output).

 ### Additional Notes